vylorane/basic-programming-assignment/README.md

 Each Java project will have several important directories:

 - `src` - contains the Java source code for the project (i.e. `.java` files)
-- `test` - contains code that will help us determine whether the code you have written works correctly.
+- `test` - contains code that will help us determine whether the code you have written behaves correctly.
 Do not touch this directory!
 - `bin` - contains the compiled code (i.e. `.class` files)
 - `lib` - contains any dependencies (other libraries of code that the project depends upon to work)